Internal Communication in International Companies: Succeeding

 | Sensitive strategic message | Asynchronous publication + local manager kit | Single live meeting for all |

-| Operational change | Local FAQ + team meeting | Global email without contextualization |
+| Operational change | Local FAQ + team point | Global email without contextualization |

 | Need for buy-in | Participatory formats | Communication only top-down |